i-am-mel-dev/i-am-mel-dev.github.io/_pages/about.md

 ---

-My research focus is explainability of Deep learning..
+My research focus is explainability of Deep learning.
 I am a PhD Candidate of Neuroscience and Neurotechnology at Middle East Technical University, Ankara, Turkey.

 Contact: selim.atay[at]metu.edu.tr